Rumi: The Musical

 Rumi: The Musical is a musical with music and lyrics by Dana Al Fardan and Nadim Naaman and a book by Naaman.
 The show is based on a story by Evren Sharma and follows the relationship 13th century poet Rumi and his mentor Shams Tabrizi.
 The show premiered on 23 and 24 November 2021 as a semi-staged concert at the London Coliseum.

 Production

 The 2021 London Coliseum production was directed by Bronagh Lagan and choreographed by Anjali Mehra.
-Music was provided by a 29-piece orchestra.
+Music was provided by a 29-piece orchestra, conducted by the show's orchestrator, Joe Davison, with vocal arrangements by Nikki Davison.

 In December 2022 the show was staged as part of the 2022 D'reesha Performing Arts Festival in Qatar.
 This version was cut down to a one hour long concert.

 Plot

 Despite his loving family in Konya, Rumi yearns to find a spiritual companion ("Find My Guide").
 He meets Shams Tabrizi, but their relationship incites jealousy with some of Rumi's followers ("Mad Man").
 Meanwhile, Rumi's stepdaughter Kimya has fallen in love with his son, Aladdin, and the two wait for the right time to inform their parents ("When").

 Rumi ultimately arranges a marriage between Shams and Kimya, leading Kimya to commit suicide.